 Send completed spreadsheets to DHS through MN–ITS.
-Refer to Instructions for submitting PCA-CDCS-CSG Reporting Spreadsheet through MN–ITS (PDF).
+Refer to Instructions for submitting a PCA-CDCS-CSG Reporting Spreadsheet through MN–ITS (PDF).

+Yes.
 PCA agencies are not required to be both a traditional agency and a PCA Choice agency.
 They can be both or just one of the two if they choose.

-Whether a worker is providing traditional PCA services or PCA Choice services depends on what the participant has chosen for who is responsible for employment-related activities such as finding, hiring, and discharging workers.
+Whether a worker is providing traditional PCA services or PCA Choice services depends on what the participant has chosen for who is responsible for employment-related activities such as finding, hiring and discharging workers.
 The written agreement between your agency and the participant reflects the participant’s choice between traditional PCA and PCA Choice.
 In traditional PCA, the PCA provider agency is responsible for employment-related activities, including finding backup staff.
 In PCA Choice, the participant is responsible for these employment-related activities.

 Yes.
 Your agency needs to have a written agreement with each PCA participant served by your agency.
-For guidance regarding the required contents of the written agreement, refer to the Minnesota Home Care Bill of Rights, Minnesota Statutes, section 144A.44, as well as Minnesota Statutes, section 256B.0659, subdivisions 20 and 28.
+For guidance regarding the required contents of the written agreement, refer to the Minnesota Home Care Bill of Rights, Minnesota Statutes, 144A.44, as well as Minnesota Statutes, 256B.0659, subdivisions 20 and 28.

 When the PCA Choice box is checked on a PCA Assessment and Service Plan (DHS-3244) (PDF), the assessor has indicated that the person being assessed might be interested in the PCA Choice model and that model would be an appropriate choice to offer to the participant.

-Contact SEIU Healthcare Minnesota at 651-294-8188 or SEIUhomecare@seiuhcmn.org.
+Call SEIU Healthcare Minnesota at 651-294-8100 or email SEIUhomecare@seiuhcmn.org.

 No. Not all members of the bargaining unit are members of the union.
 Collect dues only from workers who choose to join the union.

-SEIU Healthcare Minnesota will inform your organization in writing if a worker joins the union at least 10 days prior to the beginning of the pay period from which dues deductions should be taken.
+SEIU Healthcare Minnesota will inform your organization in writing if a worker joins the union at least 10 days before the beginning of the pay period from which dues deductions should be taken.
 You do not need a written authorization from the worker to deduct dues.
 The notice from SEIU Healthcare Minnesota is the only authorization required.

 Dues must be remitted to SEIU Healthcare Minnesota within 10 days after you make the deduction from the worker’s paycheck.
 Include an itemized statement with the remittance.